Chalarangelo/30-seconds-of-code/snippets/map_object.md

 tags: list,intermediate
 ---

-Maps the values of a list to a dictionary using a function, where the key-value pairs consist of the value as the key and the mapped value.
+Maps the values of a list to a dictionary using a function, where the key-value pairs consist of the original value as the key and the result of the function as the value.

 Use a `for` loop to iterate over the list's values, assigning the values produced by `fn` to each key of the dictionary.